 Summer: The high tourist season in Dublin.
 The city experiences the warmest weather during these months, with longer daylight hours.
 This is an excellent time for festivals, outdoor events, and exploring parks and gardens.
 Keep in mind that popular attractions may be busier.

 Fall: Another favorable time to visit Dublin.
 The weather remains relatively mild, and you can still enjoy outdoor activities.
-September is particularly pleasant, with the added bonus of schools being back in session, resulting in fewer crowds.
+September is particularly pleasant, with the bonus of schools being back in session, resulting in fewer crowds.

 Winter: The low season for tourism in Dublin.
 While temperatures can be chilly, the city is adorned with festive decorations during the holiday season.
 If you enjoy a quieter atmosphere, winter can be a good time to visit, and you may find better deals on accommodations.